-Impacts to cultural and physical heritage as a result of the Project are not anticipated.
-There is a small treed area to the east of the Facility and approximately $0.016 \, \mathrm{km^2}$ of vegetation will be removed.
+The proposed Project will not result in effects to the physical and cultural heritage of the area as the proposed Project footprint will primarily be on cultivated land.
+There is a small treed area to the east of the Facility and approximately 0.016km^2 of vegetation will be removed.
 The project on cultivated land and the removal of vegetation will not alter the landscape in such a manner that it will effect physical and cultural heritage or alter the current land and resources for traditional purposes.
 Tervita has initiated consultation with local Aboriginal trappers and any concerns will be addressed.